BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text document.

+#### **Consequences of a bad night’s sleep**

+I had a bad night’s sleep last night.
+It would be nice if my life was exciting enough for that to be the result of a major trauma or a vital moral crisis.
+It was actually the result of eating too many baked potatoes.
+It turns out I’m now at the stage in my life, where I can’t manage digestion and sleeping at the same time.

+But I’m finding that the lack of energy and mental clarity that comes from not sleeping well has some quite profound impacts.
+For example, I had writing this article down as one of my things to do for the day.
+I quite like knocking them off first thing if I can.
+But it turned out this morning that I couldn’t.
+I just couldn’t think of anything to write about.
+Instead, I did a fairly mundane and easy job.
+But even with that, I found that it took longer than I would have expected.
+I don’t know if this will persist through the whole day.
+But it is very noticeable that I’m not at top performance levels.

+But the interesting thing is that I have a feeling that if I didn’t have that ready explanation, I might be feeling very different differently about thanks.
+Would I be on the point of giving up writing this book because I had no inspiration?
+Would I be blaming my slow performance on some irrelevant factor like which software I was using for some shortcoming in the input I’ve got from my client?

+In fact, I wonder how many of the problems I’ve had in my life were down to low energy levels for some reason or other.
+I didn’t notice at the time.

 #### **Confessions of a starter**

 There are two kinds of people in life.
 Starters and finishers.
 I am a starter.
 And when I say a starter, boy do I mean a starter.
 I’ve started a great many projects in my life, many more love will ever get finished in a single lifetime.
 As a couple being a starter with being a sentimental old fool, my life is cluttered with a great many unfinished things.